 Radical Hope: Letters of Love and Dissent in Dangerous Times

 Radical hope is radical because "it is directed toward a future goodness that transcends the current ability to understand what it is," according to philosopher Jonathon Lear.
 That radical hope, that ability and will to hope for a better future even when we can't see how we could possibly get to one or what such a future would even look like, is what Junot Diaz urges readers to hold onto in the title essay of this book, Radical Hope.
-It is what all of the essays in this collection in some way embody; it is the authors' collective response to the electoral victory of President Donald Trump.
-For in a time when hope seemed scarce and the future seemed bleak, editor Carolina de Robertis called for love letters.
+This book is full of the responses to a call for love letters to remind us, in the face of the rise of fascism in the US, of what is really important.

 You must log in to comment.